Waterfall is a fork of BungeeCord, a proxy used primarily to teleport players between multiple Minecraft servers.

 Scalability: Waterfall should be able to handle a large number of concurrent players, given a reasonably modern CPU, memory, and good network connection.

-Waterfall and Travertine require Java 8 or newer to run.
-It does run fine on newer versions as well, such as Java 11, but certain plugins may have issues.
+Waterfall requires Java 8 or newer to run.
+The Paper team recommends you run on Java 11 or higher.
 Generally, LTS versions of Java are targeted, though you may have luck on newer versions.

-Waterfall and Travertine are drop in replacements for BungeeCord, you don’t need to make any changes.
+Waterfall is a drop in replacements for BungeeCord, you don’t need to make any changes to your configuration.

 Paper provides runnable proxy jars directly from our website’s downloads page.